 NASCAR Power Rankings: Kyle Busch rises after Gateway win

-NASCAR Power Rankings: Kyle Busch rises after Gateway win originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Kyle Busch rises after Gateway win originally appeared on NBC Sports Boston

 The longest NASCAR race, by mileage, happened in Charlotte last week.